 Reading picture book biographies enables kids to see the world through someone else’s eyes

-These stories, of course, not only give children a closer look at history, but they also helps to foster empathy and create a greater understanding of people who may have very different lived experiences than they do.
+These stories, of course, not only give children a closer look at history, but they also help to foster empathy and create a greater understanding of people who may have very different lived experiences than they do.
 Biography books for kids also help children learn about fascinating heroes both past and present.
 Picture book biographies bring heroes to life.
-They offer glimpses into different careers, movements and cultures that help shape their world view.
+They offer glimpses into different careers, movements, and cultures that help shape their worldview.

 So much wisdom and knowledge can be gathered from reading others’ stories, and these books are not just inspiring, but enriching, too.

-We simply adore biography books for kids, and these are some of our very favorites!
+We simply adore biography books for kids, and these are some of our very favorites for kids in kindergarten on up!

 Our Favorite Biography Books for Kids